JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 > larger one.
 When the rocks collided, debris from the collision scattered
 > across the ground all around.
 The noise from the impact quickly subsided.

-> "Several shards of smaller rock sat freshly partitioned into slivers.
-The man
+> "Shards of smaller rock sat freshly partitioned into slivers.
+The man took one
-> took one of the larger slivers into his hand and uttered something under his
+> of the larger slivers into his hand and uttered something under his breath,
-> breath, which was followed by amazement according his countenance.
-He squeezed
+> followed by amazement according his countenance.
+He squeezed the rock with
-> the rock with enough force to then find a fresh cut dripping blood from his
+> enough force to then find a fresh cut dripping blood from his palm, as the
-> palm, as the rock happened to have become sharp at the spot where chips of
+> rock happened to have become sharp at the spot where chips of itself had
-> itself had broken off.
+> broken off.
 His knees bent so his hands could reach the ground.
-His
+His hands
-> hands grasped some dry dirt, which then dressed his wound.
-His mouth spoke
+> grasped some dry dirt, which then dressed his wound.
+His mouth spoke again
-> again with reaction, but not to anyone and not of anything in particular.
+> with reaction, but not to anyone and not of anything in particular.
 He
 > continued to work the shape of the rock to better match the image of the
 > finished product of it he had in his head."

 There are laws to argument.
 There exist laws in the fabric of the universe that people are always meant to be trying to figure out.
-They are encoded somehow in the syntax of conversation.
+The syntax of conversation encoded the laws somehow.
 As a blur at first, but then through repetition they become clearer.
 It is through this decision to reiterate through them, to practice the scenarios in our heads, to rearrange the possibilities of what could have happened that makes what we think important.
 It is by a sort of